-I am a pediatric surgery trave nurse, amateur photographer, and aspiring travel blogger, who is hiking the Pacific Crest Trail, all 2,650 miles, in 2017!
+I am a pediatric surgery trave nurse, amateur photographer, and aspiring travel blogger.
+In 2017, I hiked from Mexico to Canada along the Pacific Crest Trail.

 Many people ask what is a travel nurse; why I decided to become a travel nurse and what I am searching for.
 These are all great questions for the wanderlust travel nurse.

 A travel nurse is a nurse, that fills an immediate demand in their specialty, at any desired location in the United States.
 A minimum of 13 weeks is initially required.
 So, basically, I get paid to travel.
 The part I love the most, is that I can take off as much time between contracts, as I want, to do what I really love: photography, hiking, backpacking, finding new adventures, and fulfilling what my heart really longs for.

 My heart yearns for new places, new experiences and new people.
 Shortly after becoming a travel nurse, I got into hiking, which soon turned into an obsession with hiking, and eventually, backpacking.
 I wanted to go farther, stay out longer, and see more.

 After moving to the PNW and hearing multiple people talk about the Pacific Crest Trail, I thought, “why don’t I do that”?
 I wanted to be on the trail as long as possible, and as odd as it sounds, my heart just shouted, “that’s it… life brought us to this trail”.
 So, for a year and a half, I planned my life changing PCT thru-hike.
 I started on April 17, 2017 and finished September 21, 2017.